sarvy25/TimeSeries_ELoad_Weather/README.md

 # Time series prediction

 To start with the available time series models, I have download and employed the open source software of the "Prophet Forcasting Model" released in Python by Facebook research teams.
-Time series
+The core algorithm behind the Propher is the "Additive regression model".
 Advantage of the Prophet package is that the forcast can be slightly tweaked using the easily-interpretable parameters.
-The core algorithm behind the Propher is the "Additive regression model".
-This model consists of the main components such as:

-- A piecewise linear or logistic growth curve trend.
-- A weekly seasonal component using dummy variables.
-- A yearly seasonal component modeled using Fourier series.
-- A user-provided list of important holidays.
+Another main component of this model is the user-provided list of important holidays.
+First, I imported and fitted the model over the mask that only covers 2015.
+This is the first time I am using this model and the year selection was completely arbitarary.